OpenBioMaps/documentation/official_docs/en/admin_settings.rst

 ---------------
 [web] -> [profile] -> [project administration] -> [background processes]

 OBM can perform tasks in the background.
-You can download background process scripts from the git repo available from the page and modify them or write a completely new one based on the template script.
+You can download background process scripts from the git repo available on the page and modify them or write a completely new one based on the template script.
 The shell processes have a run and a lib file.
 The scheduler calls our run file which, in the case of a standard php job, executes the tasks in the lib file.

-The scheduler is cron-like, you have to fill in a minute - hour - day fields, which can be * in both cases, i.e. every minute, hour, day has a value.
+The scheduler is cron-like, you have to fill in minute - hour - day fields, which can be * in both cases, i.e. every minute, hour, and day has a value.
 The job will not run if not enabled.
 You can test it without enabling [run].
 With [results] you can see the last results of the job.

-In order to run the scheduler, the host must also have a scheduler cron entry for each project job running script.
+To run the scheduler, the host must also have a scheduler cron entry for each project job running script.
 This can be configured by the server administrator.
 E.g:

 ```
 */5 * * * * * /usr/local/bin/docker-compose -f /srv/docker/openbiomaps/docker-compose.yml exec -u www-data -T app php /var/www/html/biomaps/root-site/projects/myproject/jobs.php